Frequently Asked Questions About Gallbladder Cancer

 A: Gallstones are the most common risk factor for gallbladder cancer.
 About 3 out of 4 people with gallbladder cancer have gallstones at the time of diagnosis.
-Doctors believe that large gallstones grow over a long time, irritating the gallbladder wall and increasing the risk for gallbladder cancer.
+Healthcare providers believe that large gallstones grow over a long time, irritating the gallbladder wall, causing inflammation and increasing the risk for gallbladder cancer.
 Although gallstones are common, very few people with them will get gallbladder cancer.

 Q: Who else is at risk for gallbladder cancer?